wilzbach/docs.asyncy.com/kubernetes/README.md

 # Kubernetes (Coming Soon)

-Deploy Asyncy on-premise with Kubernetes.
+Deploy Storyscript on-premise with Kubernetes.
 Available early 2019.

 [ TODO drop your email in ]